ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 - Rick Waldron, author of [idiomatic.js](https://github.com/rwaldron/idiomatic.js)

 Perhaps one of the most straightforward things we can do to improve our code quality is to follow a set of standards.
 Standards are useful when working with a team, as they set clear expectations for all team members and minimize syntax debates in code reviews.
 Following standards creates code that is easier to read and understand, as there is not a mis-mash of styles across the codebase.

-When creating an organization style guide, I recommend treating it as code and storing the guides in version control.
-This enables easy contributions, history tracking, the ability to open pull requests, and issue tracking for proposed changes.
+When creating a style guide for an organization, I recommend treating it as code and storing the guides in version control.
+This enables easy contributions, a searchable history, the ability to open pull requests, and issue tracking for proposed changes.
 For individual projects following a code standard is useful too as it can help us catch syntax errors and to avoid the types of sloppy mistakes that can result when working alone.

 Following a standard does not mean creating a document from scratch.
 Nearly every language has a number of style guides available that range from small open source projects to official documents created by large organizations.
 Some languages, such as Python, have predominantly settled on a single standard (PEP 8).
 Below is a list of style guides in various popular languages.
 This is far from complete, but I hope that it gives you a jumping off point.
 I've tried to provide a mix of community and corporate guidelines whenever possible.

 In short, successful standards follow these guidelines:

-- Automate checks
+- Leverage community guidelines
 - Are stored in version control
 - Are easy to read and follow
-- Leverage community guidelines
+- Automate compliance

+## Community Standards Guidelines

+Many development communities and companies have openly shared standards for web development.
+When choosing to implement standards, it often makes sense to repurpose prior art and follow existing guidelines.
+I've collected some of my favorites, in a range of languages.

-### Multiple Languages
+#### Multiple Languages

 - [Google's Style Guides](https://github.com/google/styleguide)
 - [Khan Academy's Style Guides](https://github.com/Khan/style-guides/blob/master/style/javascript.md)
 - [Thoughtbot's Style Guides](https://github.com/thoughtbot/guides)

-### JavaScript
+#### JavaScript

 - [JavaScript Standard Style](https://standardjs.com/)
 - [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)